bluenote-1577/phase-doc/docs/source/quick_start.rst

 Install
 -------

-See the github repository TODO for installation instructions.
+See the github repository https://github.com/bluenote-1577/floria for installation instructions.

 In summary:

 #.
 You can compile floria on linux and mac.